-The Best Ways To Prevent Insect Damage
+The Best Ways to Prevent Insect Damage

 To prevent insects from taking up residence and potentially damaging your rugs, vacuum - without too much suction - at least once a week.
 Then, every couple of months, flip the rug and vacuum the backside as well.
 While doing this, be sure to sweep or mop the floor under the rug so that it is completely clean.
 Do not put the rug back into place until the floor is completely dry.
 The backsides of large rugs are best cleaned by folding in from the sides and vacuuming and mopping in sections.

-Reme...mber - using moth balls and similar products, such as crystals, flakes, or cedar chips will not really eliminate or even truly deter moths, as they don't kill the eggs or larvae.
+Reme...mber - using mothballs and similar products, such as crystals, flakes, or cedar chips will not really eliminate or even truly deter moths, as they don't kill the eggs or larvae.
 The safest insecticides for home use are those where the major component is pyrethrin, a product derived from chrysanthemums.
-These are usually safe for your wool rugs, but toxic to most insects, and dissipate rather quickly after application.
+These are usually safe for your wool rugs but toxic to most insects and dissipate rather quickly after application.
 However, always use caution and read labels before using any product, to be sure they are safe for you and your pets.
 Speaking of which...Continue to 5 of 8 below.

 05 of 08

 Americans love their pets!
-However, in their early months, puppies, just like human babies, tend to teethe by chewing on whatever is most handy.
+However, in their early months, puppies, just like human babies, tend to teeth by chewing on whatever is most handy.
 Sometimes, it might be your rug.
 This is a case where moth flakes can be quite useful, as puppies tend to hate their aroma.
 If your puppy is too focused on your rug, a light sprinkling of moth flakes under the rug can help to stop this activity.

 Cats, meanwhile, cute and lovable as they are, can also do major damage to rugs in a number of ways, mostly... from heavy scratching with sharp claws.
 Scratching habits are hard to break, but it is important to curb this activity if you really want to save your rugs.
 It might be worth consulting with your vet if such matters seem to be hard to control.